Rooyca/milibre-personal-library/README.md

 # Mi-Libre

+Welcome to `Mi-Libre` - a CLI app designed for book lovers!

-Mi-Libre is an innovative application designed for book lovers who want to have a personal library accessible from anywhere.
-With this application, users can store all their books in the cloud and access them at any time.
-The metadata of each book is stored in a NoSQL database, which guarantees high availability and scalability, allowing the application to handle large amounts of data without issues.
-In addition, users can add tags to each book to facilitate the search and organization of their virtual library.
+With Mi-Libre, you can have a personal library accessible from anywhere*.
+You can store all your books in the cloud and access them at any time.
+The metadata of each book is stored in MongoDB, which guarantees high availability and scalability.
+This means that Mi-Libre can handle large amounts of data without issues.

+Mi-Libre also allows you to add tags to each book to facilitate the search and organization of your virtual library.

 ## Table of Contents